 Extreme heat grips Northern Hemisphere on summer solstice

-As Wednesday marked the summer solstice - the longest day of the year - forecasters said temperatures in Paris were expected to hit 37°C (100°F), Madrid could see 38°C, and London was set for 34°C with warnings of thunderstorms.
+As Wednesday marked the summer solstice - the longest day of the year - forecasters said temperatures in Paris were expected to hit 37 Celsius (100 Fahrenheit), Madrid could see 38C, and London was set for 34C with warnings of thunderstorms.

 Rounding up the record temperatures set in the past two months, the World Meteorological Organization (WMO) said the Earth was experiencing "another exceptionally warm year" and the heatwaves were unusually early.